hshsl-training/username.github.io/README.md

 3. Add your personal details by appropriately editing the options in the `_config.yml` file.
 4. Add a biographical statement to the `about.md` file.

-After completing the above steps you can point your browser to https://YOUR-GITHUB-USERNAME.github.io to see your new academic profile page!
+After completing the above steps you can point your browser to https://(YOUR GITHUB USERNAME).github.io to see your new academic profile page!

 Remember to change the contents of this `README.md` file to explain to GitHub visitors that this is your academic profile web page.